brendanlong/dash-ts-validator/README.md

 The build produces an executable:

 `ts_validate_multi_segment`: The first argument is the MPD to validate.
 It will validate all segments in the MPD (correctly handling different adaptation sets and representations).

+## Running Tests

+There are some unit tests.
+Run them with:

+    make check

+On Linux machines with Valgrind, you can also run the tests under Valgrind to check for memory leaks:

+    make check-valgrind